-It can be seen that, on the whole, distribution companies are faced with fairly similar problems of overall losses and that the reduction of these losses in general remains slow and difficult.
-Among the rankings of the types of losses mentioned, some utilities are more often found at the top of the table such as SONABEL (Burkina Faso), EKEDC (Nigeria) and NIGELEC (Niger) and others are more often at the bottom of the table such as LEC (Liberia), JEDPLC (Nigeria) and EDSA (Sierra Leone).
+On the whole, it is noticeable that distribution companies are faced with fairly similar overall loss problems.
+Reducing these losses is slow and difficult.
+Amongst the rankings of the types of losses mentioned, some distribution companies are more often found at the top of the table, such as SONABEL (Burkina Faso), EKEDC (Nigeria), and NIGELEC (Niger), and others are more often found at the bottom of the table, such as LEC (Liberia), JEDPLC (Nigeria), and EDSA (Sierra Leone).